pathoam/solana/bench-exchange/README.md

     ///         the exchange has a limitless number of tokens it can transfer.
     TransferRequest(Token, u64),

-    /// Trade request
+    /// Order request
     /// key 0 - Signer
     /// key 1 - Account in which to record the swap
-    /// key 2 - Token account associated with this trade OrderRequest(OrderRequestInfo),
+    /// key 2 - Token account associated with this order OrderRequest(OrderRequestInfo),

     /// Order cancellation